rnoeliab/WRF-GHG-Prepy/README.md

 VPRM_input_VEG_FRA_2022.nc
 ```

-## 2. Anthropogenic Emissions
+### B. Anthropogenic Emissions
 Preparing the Anthropogenic emissions:

+Firstly,
-Check if the "download_edgar_ghg.sh" script is ready to be executed:
+- Check if the "download_edgar_ghg.sh" script is ready to be executed:
 ```
 $ chmod +x download_edgar_ghg.sh
 $ ./download_edgar_ghg.sh
 ```
 This code will download CO, CO2 and CH4 emissions data from different sources, except for fire emissions.

-The next step is to run the python script "EDGARtoAE.py".
-To do this step, we must take into account some points:
+Secondly.
+- Run the "EDGARtoAE.py" script.

 ```
-a.
-Have Anaconda installed ([Installing Anaconda](https://github.com/rnoeliab/Installing_anaconda))
-b. conda env create -f environment.yml
-c. conda activate vprm-envs
-d. python EDGARtoAE.py
+python EDGARtoAE.py
 ```

 This information will be necessary to run the "[prep_edgar.py](https://github.com/rnoeliab/Inputs-WRF-VPRM/blob/main/pys/prep_edgar.py)" script.